 But for a start, a fine foil will do.
 And it only costs a few euros, depending on the motif and size.
 Once they have made a start, many newcomers to tuning become addicted.
 Fortunately, this fate does not have to lead to ruin.
 If, after the stylish film, exterior mirrors or lighting, for example, are added to the tuning range, even these costs are still manageable.

 But it’s also clear that it will be more expensive if you hire a specialist workshop.
-What many people don’t realise is that one tuning measure often requires a second one.
-A chip tuning, for example, usually involves the installation of a new air filter.
+What many people don’t realise is that tuning measures have an influence on other components, so one tuning measure often requires a second one.
+A chip tuning, for example, usually entails the installation of a new air filter.
 That’s why you should consult several experts and get different offers before taking your car to the tuning workshop.

 People who want to save money tend to do too much work themselves.
 But this can turn out to be a boomerang if, for example, the freshly fitted suspension rattles on the maiden voyage.
 The general rule is: the workshop is responsible for safety-relevant measures.
 You should have enough money for the tuning hobby.